-- If through the membership recruitment process, a potential new member signs a membership recruitment acceptance binding agreement receives a bid and then declines it, she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next primary membership recruitment period. - At a later date but before the next primary membership recruitment period, if the potential new member who declined her bid expresses interest in being pledged to the chapter with which she originally matched, she may do so only if the chapter extends another bid to her and has quota or total spaces to fill.

-- If a potential new member does not receive a bid at the end of the primary membership recruitment period, she is eligible immediately to participate in COB. - If through the primary membership recruitment process a potential new member accepts a bid and then has her pledge broken by an NPC sorority or breaks her pledge, then she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next year's primary membership recruitment period. - A continuous open bidding membership recruitment acceptance binding agreement is a binding agreement.
-If a potential new member accepts a bid, then signs a COB acceptance or goes through the member organization's official pledging ceremony and has her pledge broken by an NPC sorority or breaks her pledge, then she is ineligible to be pledged to another NPC sorority on that campus until the beginning of the next primary membership recruitment period. - A woman who has accepted a bid either through primary or COB recruitment and who has had her pledge broken by an NPC sorority or has broken her pledge, may be repledged by the same NPC sorority chapter on the campus at any time before the beginning of the next year's primary membership recruitment period, even if the chapter is over total.
+- If through the membership recruitment process, including COB, a potential new member signs a membership recruitment acceptance binding agreement, receives a bid and then declines it, or accepts a bid and then breaks her pledge, she is ineligible to be pledged to another NPC sorority on the same campus until the beginning of the next primary membership recruitment period. - At a later date but before the next primary membership recruitment period, if the potential new member who declined her bid expresses interest in being pledged to the chapter with which she originally matched, she may do so only if the chapter extends another bid to her and has quota or total spaces to fill. - If a potential new member does not receive a bid at the end of the primary membership recruitment period, she is eligible immediately to participate in COB. - A woman who has accepted a bid either through primary or COB recruitment and who has had her pledge broken by an NPC sorority or has broken her pledge, may be repledged by the same NPC sorority chapter on the campus at any time before the beginning of the next year's primary membership recruitment period, even if the chapter is over total.